 This liner "5" also protects the main gland case against any erosive or corrosive action of the water in the runner cavity.
-It is made in halves and fits in grooves as shown.
-In addition, the upper half is secured by two dowels at the horizontal joint.
-Hence, if the liner should become eroded or corroded, it can be renewed without difficulty, thus restoring the gland case to its original condition.
-For the same reason, the runners are designed to form protective sleeves for the rotor, and they too can be renewed without difficulty.
+It is made in halves and is welded to the gland case halves as shown.
+If the liner should become eroded or corroded, it can be renewed, thus restoring the gland case to its original condition.
+For the same reason, the runners are designed to form protective sleeves for the rotor, and they too can be renewed.

 Labyrinth seal strips, items "10" and "13", are provided on both sides of the runner to reduce the water leakage to a minimum.
-An auxiliary drain is provided just inside the outer strip "13" to carry off any water which may leak past the inner strip and in normal operation with the gland functioning properly, there should be no leakage outward along the shaft.
+Two auxiliary drains are provided as shown to carry off any water which may leak past the inner strip and in normal operation with the gland functioning properly, there should be no leakage outward along the shaft.
 These seals consist of very thin flat strips and are held in place by soft steel caulking strips which are rolled into slightly dovetailed grooves.
 They should fit around the shaft with a small running clearance as shown on the "spindle clearance" drawing.